 Sarah Katherine “Kate” Stone was born on 8 Jan 1841 at Mississippi Springs in Hinds County, Mississippi (402).
 She was the second child of William Patrick Stone and Amanda Susan (Ragan) Stone.
 Her older brother, William Ragan Stone was born in Oct 1839, likely also in Hinds County, Mississippi.
-At her birth, Kate Stone’s father was about 27 years old, and her mother was age 18 years.
-Two younger brothers to Kate were also born in Hinds County, Coleman Stone in about 1844 and Frederick Walter Stone in about 1845.
+At her birth, Kate Stone’s father was about 27 years old, and her mother was 18.
+Two younger brothers were also born in Hinds County: Coleman Stone in about 1844 and Frederick Walter Stone in about 1845.

-At the 1840 federal census, William and Amanda Stone as well as their son William R. Stone were likely living in the Hinds County, Mississippi household of Amanda’s father, Jesse Battle Ragan (389).
+At the 1 Jun 1840 federal census, William and Amanda Stone were likely living in the Hinds County, Mississippi household of Amanda’s father, Jesse Battle Ragan (389).
 Although Kate’s father owned land in other parts of Mississippi, the William and Amanda Stone family, including Kate, her older brother William Ragan Stone, and her two younger brothers, all born in Mississippi, may have continued to live with Jesse B. Ragan for some period prior to Oct 1846.

 Before Oct 1846, the Stone family migrated to Madison Parish, Louisiana where by 1848, Kate Stone’s father established Stonington Plantation near the town of Delta (87).
 Kate Stone was about five years old when the family moved to Madison Parish.
 A brother, James Armstrong Stone, was born in Madison Parish on 1 Oct 1847 (403).

-The 19 Aug 1850 federal census of Madison Parish, Louisiana enumerates the William P. Stone household including Amanda S. Stone, age 28 years and born in Mississippi; William R. Stone, age 11; Sarah Stone, age 9; Coleman P. Stone, age 7; Fredrick W. Stone, age 6; and James A. Stone, age 4 years (404).
+The 19 Aug 1850 federal census of Madison Parish, Louisiana enumerates the William P. Stone household including Amanda S. Stone, age 28 years and born in Mississippi; William R. Stone, age 11; Sarah Stone, age 9; Coleman P. Stone, age 7; Fredrick W. Stone, age 6; and James A. Stone, four years old (404).
 William Patrick Stone was 36 years old and a planter.
 With the exception of James A. Stone, who was born in Louisiana, all children of William and Amanda Stone were born in Mississippi.
-Also living in the William P. Stone household was Thompson E. Stone, a student 18 years old and born in Tennessee.
-Sarah Stone was 9 years old and born in Mississippi.
+Also living in the William P. Stone household was Thompson E. Stone, a student 18 years old and born in Tennessee was also living in the William P. Stone household.

-Kate Stone’s brother, John Beverly Stone, was born in Madison Parish, Louisiana after the 19 Aug 1950 census.
+Kate Stone’s brother, John Beverly Stone, was born in Madison Parish, Louisiana 1848 (406).
 Her younger sister, Amanda Rebecca Stone, was born on 23 Dec 1852 (424).
 Both siblings were born in Madison Parish, likely at the Stonington Plantation.

 On 7 Mar 1866, a cutoff of the Terrapin Neck on the Mississippi River that had been predicted for more than half a century finally occurred (485, 486).
 The Terrapin Neck had narrowed until it was only about 30 feet wide, and the channel that the river cut across it rapidly enlarged.
 On 28 Mar 1866, it was reported that the little steamer Lida Norvell had come down through the new cutoff instead of taking the bend way, and her captain said he believed the new channel was now safe for all boats.
 Perhaps this diversion of the Mississippi River channel eventually reduced flood risk to Brokenburn, but at the time, the cutoff likely damaged levies and may have been responsible for periodic inundation at Brokenburn for some time (401, 22 Sep 1867).